saif-ellafi/foundryvtt-mythic-gme/README.md

 ### Customizing your playstyle

+There are plenty of configuration options.
+Go to **Module Settings** in Foundry and check the Mythic GME Tools section!

 Tables necessary to execute the aforementioned macros are included, and may also be used independently.

 **Macros use Roll Tables**.
-Going to **Module Settings** lets you choose which tables are being used.
+Going to **Module Settings** lets you choose which tables are used.
 Table names must begin with **Mythic** in order to be eligible.
-By default, Macros pick up Tables **by their name**, so also importing the  Tables from the Compendium and making modifications on them, will automatically apply to the Macros looking for them.
+By default, Macros pick up Tables **by their name**, so importing the Tables from the Compendium and making modifications on them, will automatically apply to the Macros that use them.
 Try to keep the same format of the tables to avoid issues.
 Delete imported tables to revert Macros to use the original ones.

 ### Saved Progress

 * Chaos Rank: When changing Chaos Rank, the value will be saved and reused across all functions
-* Behavior Actor Disposition: Tokens and Actors on which Behavior Check was used, will save their information in your game.
-Running Behavior Checks on the same tokens will bring up their current disposition data!
-* Statistic Checks Macro will store the last utilized Attributes for more convenience playthrough!

-### Configurable Settings
-* Minimum and Maximum Chaos Rank is configurable
-* Custom color for Chaos Die in Variations #2
-* Optional setting rules from Variations #1 and #2
-* Globally select Focus, subject, action and descriptor tables for all Macros (i.e. for a Variations #1 Theme)
-* Automatic logging into Journal Entries
-* Configure different levels of speed and tension when interacting with 3D Dice (Dice so Nice!)
+* Behavior Checks: Disposition and descriptors are stored within actor tokens, by selecting the token before running the Macro.
+* Statistic Checks: Stats are stored within actor tokens, by selecting the token before running the Macro.

 ### Card Decks